casper-network/docs/README.md

 3. [Run the website locally](#running-the-website-locally) to test your changes.
 4. Submit your changes using a pull request.

 **Note**: The website refreshes as you make changes to the markdown files.
-However, if you change the structure or configuration of the website, you need to re-start yarn using `yarn stop` and `yarn run start`.
+However, if you change the structure or configuration of the website, you need to re-start the application.

 ### Adding new content